 The American College of the Mediterranean

-The American College of the Mediterranean (ACM) is the degree-granting branch of the Institute for American Universities (IAU), and shares faculty, facilities, student support services, and infrastructure with IAU.
-The mission of The American College of the Mediterranean is to provide excellence in international education, inspire intercultural awareness, and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary issues.
+The Institute for American Universities (IAU) is the study abroad institute of The American College of the Mediterranean (ACM), and shares faculty, facilities, student support services, and infrastructure with ACM.
+The mission of ACM is to provide excellence in international education, inspire intercultural awareness, and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary issues.

 - ACM advances this mission through a unique combination of interdisciplinary programming, internships, and curricula for both full-time degree-seeking and visiting students.